 Editor’s Note: Over the course of several months, Mad in America is publishing a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
 In this blog, he discusses the risk of suicide and other causes of death from psychiatric drugs, focusing on depression pills.
-Each Monday, a new section of the book will be published, and all chapters will be archived here.
+Each Monday, a new section of the book is published, and all chapters are archived here.

 Suicides, other deaths, and other serious harms